 Raised by disciplinarian parents with high expectations, Graddy grew up intent on succeeding at every endeavor he chose to pursue.
 His father taught him to always outwork his competition and constantly strive to be better.

-Graddy recalls playing little league football, in Southwest Atlanta at John A. White Park, where he outran every kid on his team.
-His coach predicted early on that he’d play in the NFL one day.
+Graddy recalls playing little league football in southwest Atlanta at John A. White Park, where he outran every kid on his team.
+His coach predicted early on that he would play in the NFL one day.
 Later in high school, Graddy joined the track team, where he rarely lost a race.
-In his senior year, he earned the state title, setting a new state record.
+During his senior year, he earned the state title, setting a new state record.

 The quest for gold

 After qualifying for the 4x100 and the 100-meter dash, he secured his spot on Team USA.
-And, by the time that event was through, he had outperformed all of the top sprinters in the world — all save one: the legendary Carl Lewis, who took the gold while Graddy went home with a silver medal.
+And, by the time that event was finished, he had outperformed all the top sprinters in the world except one: the legendary Carl Lewis, who took the gold while Graddy went home with a silver medal.
 He remembers proudly standing on the second-place spot on the podium, right next to Lewis, and knowing it was a moment he’d never forget.

 His achievements didn’t stop there.
 Helping Team USA set a new world record and win the gold, he ran the first leg of the 4x100 relay.
 With his explosive start and flawless baton exchange, he played a vital role in propelling his team to victory.